 Another variation of the Wiener System is the Terz Stimmung or thirds tuning.
 In this case one set of reeds is tuned normally, with the other set tuned to harmonise with them in thirds and sixths.
 The only currently made example of this type of tuning of which I am aware is the Seydel Hochlandsklänge.

 There is also a single reed version of the Wiener System, which could be called Halb-Wiener, or half-Viennese.
 These feature just a single set of reeds, often mounted on just one reedplate.
 Sometimes the comb is like the typical Viennese harmonica, but with half the chambers empty; other examples have just a single row of holes in the mouthpiece.
-Over the years, many examples of this type of instrument have been made by Seydel, Hohner and others as bottom of the line instruments, but the only currently made examples of which I am aware are the Hering Gloriosa, Collegial and Yara models.
+Over the years, many examples of this type of instrument have been made by Seydel, Hohner, Hering and others as bottom of the line instruments, but I am not aware of any currently in production.

 Also known as the Konzert or Full Concert harmonica, this was developed by the Friedrich Hotz company of Knittlingen.
 Like the Wiener system, it has a pair of reedplates each with both blow and draw reeds, mounted on a horizontally divided comb giving two rows of holes at the mouthpiece.
 However these holes are rectangular in shape, each delivering air to a pair of reeds, one blow one draw:

 Reed orientation on Knittlinger System harmonicas is typically the same as on Richter System harmonicas - blow reeds riveted at the end nearest the mouthpiece and draw reeds riveted at the end nearest the closed end of the chamber.